Safety Assessment Report

 The purpose of the Safety Assessment Report is to document a comprehensive evaluation of the mishap risk being assumed prior to test or operation of a system, prior to the next contract phase or at contract completion.

 The SAR documents all safety features of the hardware, and system design and to identify procedural, hardware-related and software-related hazards that may be present in the system being acquired including specific procedural controls and precautions that should be followed.

 For small development programs or non-developmental item acquisitions, the SAR may be used as the only formal documentation of safety program activities/hazard assessment.
 In this case, inexperienced safety engineers often have difficulty deciding if the SAR content is sufficient.

 The SAR is sometimes referred to as a SSAR (System Safety Assessment Report).
 The SAR is not to be confused with the System Safety Assessment (SSA) a la SAE ARP4761.

-The SAR and the safety case are close cousins: not identical - similar, with the SAR being the poor cousin.
+The SAR and the safety case or safety assurance case are close cousins: not identical - similar, with the SAR being the poor cousin.

 We develop damn good SARs and have never received customer comments that required us to modify them.